-Note that, according to this last requirement, if a solver cannot determine the $T_i$ -consistency of the completion $\widehat{M}^i$ , it must be either because it has determined that a subset of $\widehat{M}^i$ (possibly of $M^i$ alone) is in fact inconsistent, or that it needs more information about some of the undefined literals of $\mathcal{L}(M)$ first.
-However, once every literal of $\mathcal{L}(M)$ is defined in M, including the equalities in $\mathcal{S}i(M)$ , the solver must be able to tell whether $M^i$ is $T_i$ -consistent or not.
-The latter is a minimal requirement for any solver to be used in a Nelson-Oppen style combination procedure.
+If a solver meeting Requirement 1 cannot determine the T_i -consistency of the completion \widehat{M}^i , it must be either because it has determined that a subset of \widehat{M}^i (possibly of M^i alone) is in fact inconsistent, or that it needs more information about some of the undefined literals of $\mathcal{L}(M)$ first.
+However, once every literal of $\mathcal{L}(M)$ is defined in M, including the equalities in $\mathcal{S}i(M)$, the solver must be able to tell whether M^i is T_i -consistent or not.
+This is a minimal requirement for any solver to be used in a Nelson-Oppen style combination procedure.

-Usually, however, it is desirable for Nelson-Oppen solvers to also be able to compute (disjunctions of) shared equalities entailed by a given set of literals, so that only these equalities can be propagated to the other solvers, and guessing is minimized (for instance, if one solver communicates that a is equal to either b or c, then the other solvers do not have to consider cases where a is equal to some fourth constant).
-Here we include that possibility, as illustrated by this example.
+Usually though it is desirable for Nelson-Oppen solvers to also be able to compute (disjunctions of) shared equalities entailed by a given set of literals, so that only these equalities can be propagated to the other solvers, and guessing is minimized.
+For instance, if one solver communicates that a is equal to either b or c, then the other solvers do not have to consider cases where a is equal to some fourth constant.
+Requirement 1 allows that possibility, as illustrated by the following example.